karmab/kcli/README.md

 - *guestid* Defaults to guestrhel764
 - *pool* Defaults to default
 - *template* Should point to your base cloud image(optional)
 - *disks* Array of disks to define.
-For each of them, you can specify size, thin ( as boolean) and interface ( either ide or virtio).If you omit parameters, default values will be used from config or profile file ( You can actually let the entire entry blank )
+For each of them, you can specify size, thin ( as boolean) and interface ( either ide or virtio).If you omit parameters, default values will be used from config or profile file ( You can actually let the entire entry blank or just indicate a size number directly)
 - *diskthin* Value used when not specified in the disk entry.
 Defaults to true
 - *diskinterface* Value used when not specified in the disk entry.
 Defaults to virtio.
 Could also be ide, if vm lacks virtio drivers
 - *nets* Array of networks Defaults to ['default']